cksystemsteaching/selfie/README.md

 0x44(~1): 0x15C000EF: jal ra,87[0x1A0] // call main procedure
 ```

-As stated in the comment, this instruction calls the `main` procedure by making the processor *jump* to the code that implements `main` at address `0x1A0`.
+As stated in the comments, after initializing various aspects of the machine, this instruction calls the `main` procedure by making the processor *jump* to the code that implements `main` at address `0x1A0`.
 The `j` in `jal` stands for jump!
-When `main` is done, the processor returns to the instruction that follows the `jal` instruction and eventually exits as in shuts down.
+When `main` is done, the processor returns to the instruction that follows the `jal` instruction and eventually exits the program.
 Here is the code that implements `main`:

 ```
 0x1A0(~13): 0xFF810113: addi sp,sp,-8     // int main() {